Top 14 Best Boxing Anime of all Time (Updated 2025)

 Hajime No Ippo

-Kicking off our list is none other than the godfather of boxing anime itself - Hajime no Ippo.
-This iconic series follows Ippo Makunouchi, a shy high school student who takes up boxing to gain confidence.
-Under the tutelage of experienced boxing trainer Mamoru Takamura, Ippo hones his skills and rises up the ranks of the featherweight division.
+First on our list is Hajime no Ippo, the most famous boxing anime.
+This series follows Ippo Makunouchi, a shy high school student who starts boxing to become more confident.
+With the help of his experienced trainer, Mamoru Takamura, Ippo improves his skills and moves up the featherweight division.

-With crisp animation during fights, a huge cast of colorful rival boxers, and plenty of heart, Hajime no Ippo perfectly encapsulates the thrill of the sport.
-Ippo’s journey from zero to champion is an inspirational story for the ages.
-And with over 100 million manga copies sold, it’s clear that Hajime no Ippo deserves its place as number one on our list.
+The fights have sharp animation, and there are many interesting rival boxers.
+Hajime no Ippo shows the excitement of the sport perfectly.
+Ippo’s journey from being a nobody to a champion is very inspiring.
+With over 100 million manga copies sold, it's clear that Hajime no Ippo deserves to be number one on our list.

 2. Ashita No Joe

-Up next is the classic Tomorrow’s Joe, a trailblazing boxing manga and anime series from the late 60s.
-It tells the turbulent story of Joe Yabuki, a troubled delinquent whose talent for street fighting lands him in the world of professional boxing.
-What sets Ashita no Joe apart is its gritty realism and emotional intensity, depicting the ugly side of the boxing world right beside Joe's tenacious determination to become champion.
+Next is the classic anime, Tomorrow’s Joe, which started in the late 60s.
+It tells the story of Joe Yabuki, a troubled young man who is good at street fighting.
+This talent helps him become a professional boxer.
+What makes Ashita no Joe special is its realistic and intense story.
+It shows the tough side of boxing and Joe's strong will to become a champion.

-Despite being over 50 years old, Ashita no Joe still packs an emotional gut punch with its dynamic fights, flawed yet sympathetic characters, and dramatic storyline spanning jail time, gang violence, and more.
-This influential work paved the way for many boxing stories to come and deserves its reputation as an all-time great sports anime.
+Even though it is over 50 years old, Ashita no Joe is still very emotional with its exciting fights, flawed but likable characters, and dramatic storyline.
+The story includes jail time, gang violence, and more.
+This important work set the stage for many other boxing stories and is known as one of the greatest sports anime ever.

 3. Megalobox